StienBoodts/CI-Portfolio-Project1/README.md

         - Art Galleries, about.html; Background photo by Markus Spiske from Pexels, first photo by furkanfdemir from Pexels, second photo by Erik Mclean from Pexels, third photo by Rachel Claire from Pexels, last photo by Godisable Jacob from Pexels.
         - Market Photo, about.html: Photo by Gabriel Peter from Pexels.
         - Background photo on contact.html and shipping.html: Photo by Tara Winstead from Pexels.

+### _Support_

+A special thank you to my mentor Victor Miclovich for his very useful feedback and insights given throughout the mentoring sessions.